2010–11 Syracuse Orange men's basketball team: Preseason outlook

 In the USA TODAY/ESPN coaches preseason poll, Syracuse ranked #13 in the country.

 In the AP preseason poll, writers voted Syracuse #10 in the country.

 In the Big East preseason Coaches' Poll, Syracuse was predicted to finish third.
 The Orange received two first place votes.
 Fabricio de Melo was named Preseason Rookie of the Year.
-Kris Joseph was named to the All-Big East second team and Rick Jackson received an honorable mention.
+Kris Joseph was named to the All-Big East second team, and Rick Jackson received an honorable mention.

 A preseason poll of writers in Big East cities conducted by the Syracuse Post-Standard predicted the Orange would finish third.
 Two writers predicted Syracuse would finish first.
 Kris Joseph was named to the pre-season All-Big East first team and received some preseason Player of the Year votes.
-Fabricio de Melo won the Rookie of the Year with nine votes while Dion Waiters received two votes.
+Fabricio de Melo won the Rookie of the Year with nine votes, while Dion Waiters received two votes.

 Season

 Syracuse went 26-7 on the year and lost to Connecticut 76-71 (OT) in the semifinals of the Big East Conference tournament.
-They earned a #3 seed in the NCAA tournament and will face Indiana State in the second round.
+They earned a #3 seed in the NCAA tournament and would face Indiana State in the second round.

-Syracuse loses to Marquette by thrilling shots and sadly after Jackson finished his career in Syracuse.